Civil Penalty Notice 2026: Fines, Deadlines & What to Do

 Sponsor LicencePermission granted by the Home Office allowing an organisation to employ overseas workers under the points-based immigration system.
 Civil penalties or compliance failures can affect its status or renewal.

 eVisaA digital immigration status that replaces physical documents such as biometric residence permits.
-Employers must verify it using the Home Office online right to work service and retain the profile page as proof.
+Employers must verify it using the Home Office online right to work service and retain the profile page as evidence.

 Section J: Additional Resources & Links